Confused-coder1919/Thales-optronic-video-indexing/README.md

 5. Use the search page
 6. Share a public report link from the Video Details page

-### Upload from URL (YouTube, etc.)

-You can paste a public video URL in the Upload page.
-The backend uses `yt-dlp` to download the file locally before processing.
-This is free, but download speed depends on your network and the source server.
-Make sure you have the rights to download and process the content and that it complies with the site's terms.

-If you see `HTTP Error 403: Forbidden`, the host is blocking automated downloads.
-Two free fixes:

-1) **Use cookies from your browser**
-   - Export cookies (e.g., with a browser extension) and set:
-     - `ENTITY_INDEXING_YTDLP_COOKIES=/path/to/cookies.txt`
-   - Or, for local (non‑Docker) runs:
-     - `ENTITY_INDEXING_YTDLP_COOKIES_FROM_BROWSER=chrome`

-2) **Try a different URL/source**
-   - Some sources block hotlinking or require auth.
-Public MP4 URLs usually work.

-You can also upload a cookies `.txt` file directly in the Upload page (URL mode).

 ---

 ## Local Setup (No Docker)